-We are going to slow down and take ten minutes or so to observe a map and discuss what we discover and notice about it.
+We are going to slow down and take ten minutes or so to observe and discuss what we discover and notice.
 There are no right or wrong answers!
 Let's go over some ground rules.

-- Raise your hand to share your ideas with the class.

-- All ideas are welcome.

-- Be respectful of others' ideas!
+- Raise your hand to share your ideas with the class. - All ideas are welcome. - Be respectful of others' ideas and it's okay to disagree. - Build on each other's ideas.

-- It's okay if you disagree!

-- Build off each other's ideas.